tjo-space/tjo-cloud-infrastructure/network.tjo.cloud/README.md

 ## Use gitops for tailscale ACL.

  - [ ] Current version is an snapshot in time, more as an example then actual version used.

-## IPv6 Connectivity.

- - [ ] BGP IPv6 doesn't work with Cilium.
-Some configuration must be changed.

 ## Selfhost Zerotier.